 Royal National is a protected national park located in Sutherland Shire within the state of New South Wales, Australia.
 It is situated in Dharawal country, just south of Sydney.
 The park is 151 square kilometers and is the third oldest national park in the world!
 Visitors come to the park for its variety of natural sights and landscapes, such as coastal heathlands, rainforests, valleys, mangroves, rock pools, and more.

-If you’re interested in exploring Royal National Park by e-bike, this article will answer all your questions before you embark on your cycling trip!
+If you’re interested in exploring Royal National Park by electric bike, this article will answer all your questions before you embark on your cycling trip!

 Are e-bikes allowed in Royal National Park?

 Yes, e-bikes are allowed in Royal National Park.
 However, cyclists should ensure that their e-bike abides by New South Wales’ electric bicycle laws.

 New South Wales e-bike laws permit two classes of e-bikes, as per the NSW Vehicle Standard Information (VSI) 27.
 It states that cyclists can legally ride their bicycles on all public roads and designated areas if their e-bike falls into the classification of one of the two options:

 - A “pedelec” bike with a 250w motor, with speed, limited to 25km/h, and must be EN15194-certified